EmanoelLopes/react-hooks-hacker-news-simple-search/README.md

 # React Hooks Hacker News Search

-## This project was bootstrapped with Create React App and it uses Google Maps Geocode API.
+## This project was bootstrapped with Create React App.

 ## Online Demo: